dozingyobs/kernel-actions/README.md

 > [!WARNING]
 > **HEADS UP!**
 > I do **NOT** recommend installing this kernel (kernels from a server are meant to be boring and stable, not something to be "optimized") as I've slashed unnecessary kernel features and modules that affect compatibility or behavior you depend on.
 >
 > I advise you to have a backup kernel by any means necessary.
 If you install this, it's your responsibility now — not mine.

 > [!WARNING]
 > This mostly favors **Intel CPUs**, especially the **i3-8145U** (the exact hardware this build is tuned and tested on).
-AMD-specific power-management options (`amd_pstate`, etc.) are **not included** in this config — not because they'd conflict with the Intel ones, but simply because they haven't been tested.
 If you're on AMD hardware, the config options have been added however they have not been tested; CPU-agnostic tuning (BBRv3, HZ/tick rate, preemption model, module signing) should still work fine regardless of vendor.

 ### ⚙️ Server Features
 - **BBRv3** TCP congestion control with **fq** queueing (shared with desktop build)